automationhacks/automationhacks.github.io/_posts/2022-05-16-hello-espresso-part-5-automating-webviews.md

 ### Enabling Chrome debugging + JavaScript (JS) Execution on the app

-We need to add few lines in our apps source code to enable chrome debugging
+We need to add few lines in our apps source code to enable chrome debugging.

-Please ensure you add line:
+Please ensure you add the line:
-`WebView.setWebContentsDebuggingEnabled(BuildConfig.DEBUG);`
+`WebView.setWebContentsDebuggingEnabled(BuildConfig.DEBUG);` in your
+**MainActivity**, this would enable Chrome debug tools to inspect your WebView only for **debug** versions of the app

-This method was also added in Android Kit kat thus we add annotation like `@RequiresApi(api = Build.VERSION_CODES.KITKAT)` to our `onCreate` method as well
+This method was also added in **Android Kit kat** thus we need to add an annotation like `@RequiresApi(api = Build.VERSION_CODES.KITKAT)` to our `onCreate` method as well

 We also add additional logic to enable JS execution